 Erwin Rommel: The originalMagnificent Bastard and the Worthy Opponent of the British in World War II.
 He was one of the less enthusiastic supporters of the Nazis regime and was not of Blue Blood, two reasons for which the Generals in the Nazi High Command hated him.
 Later on he became very critical of the Nazi regime and disillusioned with Hitler.
 Although he was incredibly loyal to Germany he refused all orders to kill prisoners of war and treated them fairly.
 Nobody from his Afrika Korps was ever accused of war crimes, probably because of his influence.
 Orders to kill any Jews on sight in all theaters of his command were defiantly ignored.
 He did, however, even after becoming disillusioned, work very hard to make the coast of France deadly to the invading Allies.
 He was forced to commit suicide in 1944 after being implicated in a plot to assassinate Hitler.
 The general consensus among many historians is that he at least knew of it, even if he had no direct involvement.
 His reputation as a general was probably inflated as a consequence of the trope America Wins the War, however, as he was the most famous German general to consistently fight the non-Soviet Allied troops.
 He was never actually a member of the Nazi party and is remembered positively in Germany and the rest of the world, and there was a German destroyer named after him (which was decommissioned after 30 years of service).
 In addition, Rommel is the only German field marshal of the war to have a museum dedicated to him, along with his own page.
 Note that members of the Wehrmacht weren't allowed to affiliate with a political party, so it's not at all unusual he wasn't a member of the Nazi party.
 Of course, that did not stop soldiers who did believe in Nazi ideology from joining.
 Rommel, however, was critical of Hitler's policies.

 Heinz Guderian: Colonel-General and the go-to guy for Panzer operations.
-Pioneered many of the techniques used in the Blitzkrieg, and spearheaded the effort as well.
-He had joined the German Army back when it meant working for the Kaiser, but remained loyal to Germany even when it meant loyalty to Hitler.
-Many traditional Prussian generals disobeyed orders on a regular basis; Guderian disobeyed them snidely.
-(When ordered to halt halfway to Calais during the invasion of France, but permitted to conduct a reconnaissance in force, he left about a tenth of his force as a garrison and "reconnaissanced in force" all the way to the sea.)
-He was eventually sacked for violating Hitler's ridiculous "no retreat" order on the Eastern Front, then recalled a little while later to take an important position on the General Staff.
-He opposed assassination attempts against Hitler (or at least, to ones that wouldn't go all the way and root out the rest of the Nazi leadership), but he argued with Hitler so passionately that on more than one occasion the Führer nearly had a stroke.
+A tactical genius promoted to a position above his talents who got there by seeking both glory and Hitler's approval.
+Though exceptionally gifted as a low-level commander he performed poorly as a high-level commander when commanding c.200,000 troops in the Central Front (Army Group Middle) of the Eastern Theatre, with his Panzer Army taking the worst losses in the whole theatre during Operation Barbarossa and Operation Typhoon.
+Pioneered many of the tactical innovations used by Panzer troops and spearheaded the effort to mechanise the army.
+He had joined the German Army back when it meant working for the Kaiser but was a career-minded officer who remained loyal to Germany and his most senior superiors, whoever they were.
+Many traditional Prussian generals disobeyed orders on a regular basis; Guderian disobeyed them snidely and with worse-than-average results for the conduct of German military operationsnote of the three times he did this, the one time it worked was when he was ordered to halt halfway to Calais during the invasion of France but was permitted to conduct a reconnaissance in force.
+He left about a tenth of his force as a garrison and "reconnoitred" all the way to the sea.
+The other two times his forces attacked strong enemy forces that he had been ordered to avoid engaging and his his troops were thrown back with heavy losses.
+He was eventually sacked for violating Hitler's ridiculous "no retreat" order in the Eastern Theatre (where he'd been made boss for sucking up to Hitler), then recalled a little while later to take an important position on the General Staff because Hitler still trusted him.
+He opposed assassination attempts against Hitler (or at least, he claimed, ones that wouldn't go all the way and root out the rest of the Nazi leadership) and presided over the trials that followed the July 20 Assassination Plot.
+Despite taking great care to appear competent and agreeable to Hitler, once Hitler had actually appointed him to high office he claimed to have openly argued with Hitler so passionately on one occasion that the Führer nearly had a stroke.
 At Nuremberg, the Poles and Russians wanted him hanged (be careful when talking about him in those countries - even today the topic is a Berserk Button for many locals), but the US determined that he had behaved consistent with his role as a professional soldier, and released him with no charges; the Americans also consulted with him in the '50s when it came time to rearm West Germany against the Soviets.

 Guderian's son, Heinz-Günther, was a junior officer in the Wehrmacht and went on to a long and distinguished service in the Bundeswehr (retiring with the rank of major-general).

 Erichvon Manstein: If Guderian was the tank ace and Rommel the tactical genius, then Manstein was Master of Strategy.
-He planned the Ardennes offensive which knocked France out of the war in 6 weeks and was largely responsible for the initial huge success of the Russian invasion.
+He planned the Ardennes offensive which knocked France out of the war in 6 weeks and helped ensure relative success in the first two weeks of Barbarossa, as well as damage-control in the quagmire that followed.
 He was put into command of the 11th Army and soon, the the newly created Army Group Don.
-After the encirclement of Paulus' 6th Army at Stalingrad, Manstein was responsible for the planned rescue of said army (which Hitler shot down) and for saving the entire southern wing of the German front from collapsing after the 6th Army's destruction.
-He lead the southern pincer in the "battle of Kursk", although he wanted to have the German forces attack in the center (where the Soviets didn't expect the Germans to go).
-Eventually, he was fired by Hitler because Hitler felt threatened by Manstein's strong personally and tendency to disagree with him (The fact that Hitler made him a Field Marshal and gave him an army group to command despite their mutual dislike for each other is a testament to just how effective Manstein was at his job).
+After the encirclement of Paulus' 6th Army at Stalingrad Manstein was charged with releiving them and failed, largely due to the weakness of the scratch-forces at hand and the strength of Vatutin's defenses around the pocket.
+He later stabilised the chaotic and fleeing southern front of the eastern theatre, preventing the Soviets from reaching the western Ukraine by having panzer forces diverted from Army Group Centre to launch a counter-offensive in northern Ukraine.
+He was fired by Hitler as he felt threatened by Manstein's strong personally and tendency to disagree with him (The fact that Hitler made him a Field Marshal and gave him an army group to command despite their mutual dislike for each other is a testament to just how effective Manstein was at his job).

 In December 1941, Field Marshal Keitel offered his resignation from the position of Chief of the Armed Forces General Staff (OKW) under the condition of being replaced by nobody else than Manstein.
 Hitler declined.
 Keitel insisted two more times.
 In 1944, both Field Marshals Gunther von Kluge and Erwin Rommel said to Manstein "I am (also) Prepared to serve under your orders" and Field Marshal Fedor von Bock said that Manstein was Germany's last hope (seven days before Germany surrendered).
 In fact, high officers, such as Colonel General (later Field Marshal) Wolfram von Richthofen wanted him to be in charge of the entire Eastern Front.
 The fact that the legendary Desert Fox (and many other distinguished generals) would be happy to serve under him should serve as a testament to his skill as a General and strategist; Hitler's mistrust and dislike of Manstein was arguably a massive boost to the Allies.